 Strong Communication Through Online Media

 When comparing the communications approach of Western companies with the preference of the target Chinese businesses, it can be seen that Westerners’ strengths and weaknesses fall into two distinct areas.
 On the positive side, Western companies are seen as excellent in terms of their ability to communicate through online media.
-The efforts made by Western companies to communicate in Chinese are recognised, and above all Westerners are seen as presenting themselves extremely professionally and clearly.
+The efforts made by Western companies to communicate in Chinese are recognized, and above all Westerners are seen as presenting themselves extremely professionally and clearly.

 A typical remark made by a Chinese businessperson in our study was “Western companies are excellent at using their websites to tell you exactly what they offer, and how it can benefit you.
 They get straight to the point.
 Chinese companies tell you about their people and what industry they are in but don’t really tell you what they do”.
 In written business communications, this directness and clarity is a distinct quality which many Western companies are using to their advantage.